 Moderator: Ms. Elizabeth Alexander

-With such political turmoil happening in the country and much division on our SI campus, the First Responders Club would not only add a voice to the discussion, but stand to educate our entire community on issues related to Law Enforcement.
+First Responders Club would like to educate the entire community on issues related to Law Enforcement.
 This club aims to help widen students' view on national problems including Law Enforcement.
 It will also work with other clubs and groups to further benefit our community.
 Stand in solidarity to recognize the honesty, hardworking law enforcement officers serving our community.
 This club provides a space to people to express their opinions on matters regarding Law Enforcement, along with respecting the point of views of others in our community.

 Moderator: Ms. Danielle Devencenzi & Mr. Patrick Cody